adhirajpandey/Budget-Boss/README.md

 Currently supported E-commerce websites : Amazon, Flipkart, Myntra, Boat.

 It is built using Python, HTML, CSS, Flask, Jinja, Telethon and Beautiful Soup.
-Currently using MongoDB as primary Database and deployed using Microsoft Azure App Service and crons scheduled on personal linux machine.
+Currently using MongoDB as primary Database and deployed using Microsoft Azure App Service.

+Apache Airflow and cronjobs are setup on personal linux machine.

 Check it out - https://budgetbossapp.azurewebsites.net/